Computer-aided manufacturing (CAM):

 Computer-aided manufacturing (CAM), is a core part of the digital value chain if you are working digitally in the field of orthopaedic technology.

-Always remain flexible: Whether you prefer to have a ready-modeled functional form milled or printed and then thermoformed, or whether you want to 3D print the fully designed orthotic blank.
+Always remain flexible: Whether you prefer to have a ready-modeled positive model milled or printed and then thermoformed, or you want to 3D print the fully designed orthotic blank.
 That is entirely up to you.